serversideup/amplitudejs/docs/DOCUMENTATION.md

 ```html
 <span amplitude-song-info="{song_meta_index}" amplitude-playlist="{playlist_index}"></span>
 ```

+#### Autofill Meta Data
+Sometimes when building a player, you don't know what every song is on load and need to load songs dynamically.
+As of AmplitudeJS version 3.3 this is not a problem.
+AmplitudeJS will autofill the meta data for lists of songs if you do a combination of the following on the element.

+1. 'amplitude-song-info' - Defines the information you want injected into the element.
+This is the key of the song object.
+2. 'amplitude-song-index' - Defines the index of the song in the songs array that you want to inject into the element.

+This is super convenient when loading songs dynamically either server side or loading after the page has loaded.

 #### Time Metadata
 There are certain elements that contain time data about the active song.
 You can add these elements to your document